 Natural Termination e.g., the purpose of the smart contract is fulfilled.

-One of the parties is pulled-off the contract or revoked the contract.
+One of the parties is pulled-off the contract or revoked the contract (interruptive termination).

 Timeout of the contract reached.

 Other reasons such as malicious activities or other non-contractual actions.

-Self-Destruct
+Destruction

+Destruction occurs when the long-term timers of the smart contract is elapsed and the contract end date/time is reached.
+Destruction is different from termination (both natural and interruptive) of the smart contracts because a destructed smart contract cannot be reactivated.

+Following are the requirements of a smart contract destruction:

+Once destroyed the contract cannot be reinstated.

+All the functions shall be inactivated before the destruct

+If a smart contract is required to be revised, that is, a new/revised version to be installed, it shall be classed as a termination not destruction.
+Destruction shall not be used.

-Self-destructed contracts differ from internally terminated contracts, by them not being able to reactivate.
-This means, once destroyed the contract cannot be reinstated.
-In a typical PDL, a smart contract cannot be initiated on its own, therefore, self-destruct must be initiated.
-The governance of the PDL can initiate the self-destruct through a control instruction (clause 6.2.7).
+In a typical PDL, a smart contract cannot be initiated on its own, therefore, destruction must be initiated.

-NOTE 1: It is possible that some developers/owners install a new version of smart contract after a self-destruct, in such cases, they shall follow the old versioning sequence.
+The governance of the PDL can initiate the destruction through a control instruction (clause 6.2.7).